-Throughout these months, my body was undergoing a lot of stress due to the medications, and the emotional difficulty, which I really don’t even know how to describe.
-Mother’s Day was very difficult for me – I felt like my “secret” was on display to the world, which was really not logical at all, but it’s how I felt.
-It’s not something I would have ever understood, had someone tried to tell me, until I went through it myself.
-It was a heart-wrenching, personal sort of pain and the emotional/mental/physical stress was constant.
-I took pregnancy tests several times over these months, because my cycle would sometimes show up one or two days late, and I was just so very hopeful, sometimes I think I imagined pregnancy symptoms (although in my defense, I have to mention that my body also mimicked some symptoms as well, due to the medications).
+The emotional, mental, and physical stress was constant.
+I took pregnancy tests several times over these months.
+My cycle would sometimes show up one or two days late, and I was just so very hopeful.
+Sometimes I think I imagined pregnancy symptoms (although in my defense, I have to mention that my body also mimicked some symptoms as well, due to the medications).

-I’m talking a lot about how painful all of this was, because that’s the bare, ugly truth of it, and yet it is also true that I have never known God, and known His presence and grace so clearly as I did during this time.
+I’m talking a lot about how emotionally painful all of this was because that’s the bare, ugly truth of it.
+Yet it is also true that I have never known God, and known His presence and grace so clearly as I did during this time.
 I had some very dark times, and I want to be honest about that.
 But even through those times, I knew if I could just hang on, daylight was coming, and God would sustain us.

-Throughout this journey, I also had someone write me a note, who had become aware of our struggle, and they told me how much of an encouragement I had been to them, as the joy of the Lord was evident in my life, in spite of the pain.
-This was a huge blessing to me, because it showed me that God WAS being glorified and He WAS working and using me to encourage others, even though I was sometimes merely speaking truth out loud – well, on my Facebook – in order to remind MYSELF of the truth!
+This was a huge blessing to me because it showed me that God was being glorified and He was working and using me to encourage others.
+This was even though I was sometimes merely speaking truth out loud – well, on my Facebook – in order to remind MYSELF of the truth!

 Read the rest of my infertility story in these posts: